alxshelepenok/lumen/content/posts/troubleshooting-custom-dns-domains-dns-configuration-upgrades.md

 ---
 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/troubleshoot.png)

-We have recently releases a [new DNS configuration](https://blog.fleek.co/posts/new-dns-configuration-ddos-cdn), an upgrade to our infrastructure that gives sites DDOS protection, and extra CDN perks powered by BunnyCDN.
-This has changed how custom DNS domains are added a little bit.

-Users adding new sites and new domains, **won't see much difference,** other than we have changed the DNS record types.

-Users with existing sites **will have to update their settings** to ensure the best performance, and avoid any site issues on May 31st when the previous configuration will be deprecated.

-Whether you are adding your custom DNS domain for the first time, or upgrading your previous configuration, here are the **most common questions/issues you might encounter** and the answers to them!
+Whether you are adding your custom DNS domain for the first time, or upgrading your previous configuration to Fleek's [recent BunnyCDN upgrade](), here are the **most common questions/issues you might encounter** and the answers to them:

-## Most Frequent Issues & Solutions
+**TL;DR:**

+1. I have a site with a custom DNS domain and it is not working.
+2. What type of records will I need to set on my DNS provider?
+3. Can I set up a custom domain using an IP address?
+4. Can I use an A record instead of ANAME/ALIAS?
+5. What can I do if my provider doesn't support ANAME/ALIAS?
+6. How do I change my domain's nameserver and use Cloudflare to set up my records?
+7. I set up my DNS records on Cloudflare, but it Fails verification?
+8. Still need help?

-### I had a site with a custom DNS domain, and it is not working now?
+## I have a site with a custom DNS domain, and it is not working!

 The first thing you can check is if your site is visible on the **"Verify on IPFS"** link on your Fleek dashboard.
 Visit your Fleek dashboard (the hosting tab) and select your affected site to find this button.
 See the gif below for a reference.

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/verify-ipfs.gif)

 Can you access your site via the IPFS link?
 Then the most possible scenario is **you're using our old DNS configuration and need to upgrade**.
 Follow the steps [on this documentation](https://docs.fleek.co/hosting/domain-management/#upgrading-to-new-dns-configuration) to update your domain records.

 Another quick way for verifying if this is the problem is visiting the **domain management tab** on your site and seeing if the "Upgrade DNS Configuration" message is present.